Martin Haarahiltunen

-Martin Haarahiltunen (born 2 October 1990) is a world champion speedway rider from Sweden.
+Martin Haarahiltunen (born 2 October 1990) is a Swedish world champion speedway rider.

 Speedway career

 Haarahiltunen became a world champion when winning the Individual Ice Speedway World Championship in the 2022 Individual Ice Racing World Championship.
 He won the title by virtue of overtaking the championship leader and strong favourite Johann Weber in the final round.
 Haarahiltunen completed a six race maximum while Weber crashed and was injured.

 His best placing previously was finishing in fourth place during the 2018 Individual Ice Racing World Championship and is also a three times silver medal winner at the World Team Championships (2018, 2019, 2020).

+In 2023, Haarahiltunen retained the World Championship series by winning the 2023 Individual Ice Racing World Championship.
+The Russian riders were once again banned and the Championship was held over two rounds at Inzell.